Baldwin IV of Jerusalem: Rise of factions

-In the winter of 1177–78, the king's widowed sister gave birth to a son, Baldwin, named after the king.
+In the winter of 1177–78, the King's widowed sister gave birth to a son, Baldwin, named after the King.
 In June, a year of official mourning for the child's father, William, concluded, and it became appropriate to seek another husband for Sibylla.
 Baldwin of Ibelin's suit was well known, but not entertained.
-His brother, Balian of Ibelin, married the king's stepmother, Queen Maria, in late 1177; Hamilton believes that the king allowed the match to avoid antagonizing the Ibelins.
-In July 1178, Baldwin IV began associating Sibylla with him in some public acts, thereby acknowledging her as next in line to the throne.
+His brother, Balian of Ibelin, married King Baldwin's stepmother, Queen Maria, in late 1177; Hamilton believes that Baldwin allowed the match to avoid antagonizing the Ibelins.
+In July 1178, Baldwin began associating Sibylla with him in some public acts, thereby acknowledging her as next in line to the throne.
 He contemplated her marriage to Duke Hugh III of Burgundy and wrote to the king of France:

 To be deprived of the use of one's limbs is of little help to one in carrying out the work of government ...
 It is not fitting that a hand so weak as mine should hold power when fear of Arab aggression daily presses upon the Holy City and when my sickness increases the enemy's daring...
 I therefore beg you that, having called together the barons of the kingdom of France, you immediately choose one of them to take charge of this Holy Kingdom.

 Raymond and Bohemond arrived to find that Sibylla had married Guy, thwarting their apparent coup attempt.

 During the Holy Week in 1180, Raymond III of Tripoli and Bohemond III of Antioch marched to Jerusalem with their armies.
-Hamilton considers it most likely that they intended to force the king to have Sibylla marry Baldwin of Ibelin and then abdicate, thereby removing the Courtenays from power and promoting a local noble to the throne instead of Sibylla's foreign match.
-The king had never approved of Baldwin of Ibelin's ambition to marry his sister, and, though he did wish to abdicate, he was not keen on having terms forced on him.
-The king acted decisively before his kinsmen's armies reached Jerusalem, arranging for Sibylla to marry a Poitevin knight, Guy of Lusignan, even though she was promised to Hugh III of Burgundy.
+Hamilton considers it most likely that they intended to force King Baldwin to have Sibylla marry Baldwin of Ibelin and then abdicate, thereby removing the Courtenays from power and promoting a local noble to the throne instead of Sibylla's foreign match.
+King Baldwin had never approved of Baldwin of Ibelin's ambition to marry his sister, and, though he did wish to abdicate, he was not keen on having terms forced on him.
+He acted decisively before his kinsmen's armies reached Jerusalem, arranging for Sibylla to marry a Poitevin knight, Guy of Lusignan, even though she was promised to Hugh III of Burgundy.
 Raymond and Bohemond had no option but to accept the fait accompli and the coup was foiled.